 There’s nothing like trying to fight through the masses to get your perfect shot, or having groups of total strangers appear in the serene photo you were trying to compose.
 It gets frustrating!

-If one of your main objectives it to capture beautiful photos of (insert tourist mecca here), then being strategic about the time of day that you visit is a must.
+If one of your main objectives is to improve your travel photos, then being strategic about the time of day that you visit is a must.
 It’s also one way that being jet-lagged can actually pay off – chances are you might be wide awake at 5am anyways!

 Tips for Travel Photography Once you’re back home